ProjectRemedy/Remedy/ooni/installation.md

 ## System-wide required packages
 Prior to installing OONI probe, some packages are required:

-- an up-to-date tor installation (it may be preferrable to download the source package)
+- an up-to-date tor installation (it may be preferrable to download and install from the source package)
 - git
 - python and python-dev
 - libpcap-dev